LispCookbook/cl-cookbook/iteration.md

 ~~~

 The Loop macro is different than most Lisp expressions in having a complex
-internal domain specific language that doesn't use s-expressions.
+internal domain-specific language that doesn't use s-expressions.
 So you need to read Loop expressions with half of your brain in Lisp mode, and
 the other half in Loop mode.
 You love it or you hate it.